itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/03_SLOs_Load_Test_Analysis_Error_Issue/index.md

 ## SLOs and Load Test Analysis Error Issue

-In this lab we walk through how to create SLOs in Dynatrace that can be used in your Performance Testing and we will also troubleshoot why a Availability/Error SLO failed.
+In this lab we will walk through creating SLOs in Dynatrace that can be used in Performance Testing analysis.
+We will also troubleshoot why a Availability/Error SLO failed.

 <img src="../../assets/images/lab_3_overview.png" width="800"/>